The Curmudgeon

 Nonentity Seeks Role as Vacuum Salesman

 Outer space is difficult to enter, ruinously expensive to live in, fundamentally hostile to human life, and disproportionately populated by the US military; so it should hardly come as a surprise that a Conservative Party has-been is having a bit of a blather about it.
 The parliamentary expenses claimant for Mid-Norfolk, who served as science minister for a prime minister who was too oafish to know what science was and then for another who was too rich to care, has decided on a rah-rah new role for Britain in the jolly old universe.
-Since there are a lot of those satellite whatsits up there and nobody sensible is in control of them, the parlianentary expenses claimant for Mid-Norfolk has undergone one of those Damascene reversals of principle that so often occur to people who were once in office and are now out of it, and has become a champion of regulation.
+Since there are a lot of those satellite whatsits up there and nobody sensible is in control of them, the parliamentary expenses claimant for Mid-Norfolk has undergone one of those Damascene reversals of principle that so often occur to people who were once in office and are now out of it, and has become a champion of regulation.
 As envisaged by the visionary member, Britain's rah-rah new role will be a combination of traffic warden and waste disposal custodian, damping down the buccaneering and making sure all participants in the space race drive on the appropriate side of the road.

 Sunday, April 06, 2025